DuyTa506/MCP_From_Scratch/tools/MCP_SERVER_README.md

 # MCP Server for IntraMind Tools

-This file describes how to use the MCP (Model Context Protocol) Server to expose IntraMind tools.
+This file describes how to use the MCP (Model Context Protocol) Server to expose tools.

 ## Overview